The Birchall Brothers

 Tragically, Gertrude died in 1914 aged only 27, and Harold Birchall Bolton was brought up by his father's parents in Manchester.
 Gertrude was buried with her dad in Middlewich.

 Although a cabinet maker by trade the jobs in the silk mills paid well and attracted the cream of the local lads, and also many new comers.
-William ended up in silk.
-William's son Edward and grandson George William both followed similar career paths from training as joiners to working for industrial concerns.
-In the case of Edward & George Wlliam the concern concerned was Brunner Mond.
+William ended up in silk like his father but William's son Edward and grandson George William both followed similar career paths from training as joiners to working for industrial concerns.
+In the case of Edward & George William the concern concerned was Brunner Mond.
 Simple economics, the opportunities for trained craftsmen were better at BM&Co than elsewhere ... and now more reliable than silk.

 Ann Threadgold was born on 1/3/1828 in Sandbach, the daughter of Samuel Threadgold (-) and Hannah Cartwright (-).
 In 1841 Ann was with the Cartwrights at Heath West, Astbury.
 In 1851 she was working as 23 year old servant girl with the Wooley family at Newfield House, Common Lane, Sandbach.
 Frances (Fanny) Cartwright (1834-1909), Ann's cousin, born in Congleton in 1835, was a witness at Ann & William's wedding in 1854.
 The other witness was John Shenton (1824-1917).
 In 1854 John Shenton, a miner from Staffordshire, married Frances Cartwright in Congleton!
 Job Shenton (1837-1918), John's younger brother, also married into the Cartwright family, to Mary Ann Cartwright (1840-1900) in Congleton in 1859.
 It seems family bonds were thick around Congleton in the mid 1800s.
 The Stentons have a fabulous website, their route to Congleton was from Chedderton, Ippstones ... seeking work ... a trek from North Stafforshire coal mines to the Congleton Mills?

-Economic change introduced Sandbach to the many evils of urbanisation previously unknown ... pollution, cholera, overcrowding & consumption were rampant but to represent industrialisation as misery & deprivation must have been a travesty of the truth ... the Birchalls were doing well, earning good money in new factories, why else would they have left the land? ... through hard work, honesty & thrift they became skilled craftsmen and above all they had escaped the terror of scraping out an existence on the land where famine, plague & terrible infant mortality were the norm and any surpluses were fickle dependents of weather & disease ... the move to the mills was a success story ... far from the evils of congestion and exploitation of child labour the factory wages purchased the greatest prize of all ... survival ... the population statistics confirmed the children survived ... it was rural poverty that was the greater risk?
+Economic change introduced Sandbach to the many evils of urbanisation previously unknown ... pollution, cholera, overcrowding & consumption were rampant but to represent industrialisation as misery & deprivation must have been a travesty of the truth ... the Birchalls were doing well, earning good money in new factories, why else would they have left the land? ... through hard work, honesty & thrift they became skilled craftsmen and above all they had escaped the terror of scraping out an existence on the land where famine, disease, plague & terrible infant mortality were the norm and any surpluses were fickle dependents of weather and crop & cow malfunctions ... the move to the mills was a success story ... far from the evils of congestion and exploitation of child labour the factory wages purchased the greatest prize of all ... survival ... the population statistics confirmed the children survived ... it was rural poverty that was the greater risk?
 Like hoards of the others the Birchalls trekked to the urban manufactories for jobs!

 On December 31st 1867 Ann found new succor in her tragic life; she married Ralph Henshall (1836-), the mature 33 year old son of Thomas Henshall (1816-) & wife Elizabeth (1816-) of Haslington, Barthomley.
 The witnesses were James Kay and Emma Nield.
 Emma (1849-), of course, was Ann's 18 year old niece, the daughter of William's sister Mary Ann, see below.